ixchelgzlzr/Ccal_chloro/README.md

-# Data and scripts for the paper
-### "The chloroplast genome of Calasterella californica in relation to structural genomic evolution in liverworts
+# Data and scripts for the paper "The chloroplast genome of Calasterella californica in relation to structural genomic evolution in liverworts"
 Submitted to **Molecular phylogenetics and evolution**

 ### Abstract